Datseris/whyjulia-manifesto/README.md

 Now we may ask ourselves: _"What is the ideal programming language?"_

 It is the one that is the best in all of the aforementioned fundamental aspects.
 This language does not exist as pros-and-cons are an integral part of the real world.
-Therefore, the best _real_ language is the one that overall accumulates the highest quality when explored across these four fundamental aspects.
+Therefore, the best _real_ language is the one that overall accumulates the highest quality when explored across these fundamental aspects.

 ## Julia is the best language (for science)

 When compared over these fundamental aspects, **Julia emerges as the overall winner** because it performs exceptionally well in all of them.
-More details and references are given in the "detailed".
+More details and references are given in the "detailed" section.
 The summary is:

 ### Speed of writing